pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * Shari UI: two back buttons
 * Shari UI: buttons too close
 * Shari UI: scroll to chord line on scroll
-* Shari UI: aim a little low on a large section ie. always show next section first row (approximate)
+* Shari UI: aim a little low on a large section i.e. always show next section first row (approximate)
 * Shari UI: more on follower display when leader is not playing a song
 * Any way to allow zoom on play screen so one might read the lyrics?
 * Browsing our list is super unfriendly without sorting function